Shashank-Reddy-Y/OCR-pagewhisper/README.md

 ---

 ### Notes:
-AI tool like chatgpt are used for this project
+AI tool like chatgpt are used for this project.
+The Idea was mine.
+Ai tools are used only for the coding part.

 - Update `https://github.com/Shashank-Reddy-Y/OCR-pagewhisper.git` with the actual URL to your repository.
 - Include any additional instructions or features specific to your project.